 Add the seasoned hot broth to the rice, 1/2 cup at a time, stirring continuously and allowing each addition to be absorbed before adding more.
 Adjust heat so the rice stays at a low simmer.

 Once all the broth has been added and the rice is creamy and just barely tender, remove from heat.
-Add the chorizo with any fat in the pan and stir into the rice.
+Add the chorizo with any fat in the pan and stir it into the rice.
 Add the cheese and stir in until melted.
 Taste and adjust seasoning with more salt as needed.

 Serve immediately with additional grated manchego on top.